wildlifehexagon/graphql-server/README.md

 5. Now add any _unshared_ resolvers into a separate folder inside `resolver`.
 These resolvers are generally tied to the individual fields for that model, and they are unique to that particular client.
 You can look at the [user](./internal/graphql/resolver/user) folder for examples.
 Also update the package name if necessary.
 6. Add any necessary command line flags in [main.go](./cmd/graphql-server/main.go) and [validation](./internal/app/validate/validate.go).
 7. Fill out your resolver stubs and then test it out in the playground!

+### Error Handling

+To improve error handling in our front end web applications, we are adding custom error messages when applicable on the server side.
+The `errorutils` function in the package of the same name is used to add new errors with custom extensions.
+See any of the shared resolvers for an example in how to use this.

 ### Folder Structure